 As the price in silver futures was increasing, the volatility was steadily decreasing.
 The change in trend was characterized by increased volatility.

 When prices bottom, they are usually accompanied by increased volatility.
-An increase in the Volatility indicator after a recent decline, could signal that the price is bottoming.
+An increase in the volatility indicator after a recent decline, could signal that the price is bottoming.

 A trader might exit or reduce the size of short positions during this time of increased volatility at a bottom.
 Other indicators would be used to determine when a trader might enter a long position.

-If you are interested in trading, have a look at our reviews of these regulated brokers available in to learn which charting tools they offer:
+If you’re interested in trading using technical analysis indicators like volatility, have a look at our reviews of these regulated brokers available in .

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.90%-89.00% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.